-Students are allowed to park in the west parking lot only.
-Students being dropped off should be dropped off at the west entrance or student parking lot.
+Students are allowed to park in spaces designated with white lines only.
+No cars may park in the bus loop from 7:15am- 3:00pm.
+Students being dropped off should be dropped off at the west student parking lot.
 All doors except the main office door are locked at 7:55 a.m.
 Any student with extenuating circumstances should see the main office for a special parking permit.